 The Ph.D. in Food Science and Nutrition, Food Science Specialization includes advanced studies oriented toward food science, food chemistry, food microbiology, food preservation and safety, and health properties of foods and food components.

-Most students entering this Ph.D. program will bring in 30 credits from a Master’s program in a related field.
+Students entering this Ph.D. program will be directed by a research faculty who serves as their primary advisor, and should bring in 30 credits from a Master’s program in a related field.
 The curriculum represents a total of 42 credits beyond the Master’s level.
-If a prospective student has less than 30 credits toward the program, an individualized curriculum plan will be developed by working with a primary advisor to cover possible deficiencies.
+If a prospective student has fewer than 30 credits toward the program, an individualized curriculum plan will be developed by working with a primary advisor to cover possible deficiencies.

 Learn more about the Ph.D. in Food Science and Nutrition, Food Science Specialization on the Department of Food Science and Human Nutrition website.